dalailama3/Snake-JS/README.md

 [Live](https://dalailama3.github.io/)

 This classic arcade game set at sea is written in JavaScript and HTML.
-Event handlers are attached to the up, down, left, and right arrow keys to change the position of the snake within grid and the view is re-rendered every 120 ms.
+Event handlers are attached to the up, down, left, and right arrow keys to change the position of the snake within the grid and the view is re-rendered every 120 ms.

 # Getting Started
 Click the link to play or follow these steps: